Céline Boutier

-Céline Boutier (born 10 November 1993) is a French professional golfer.
+Céline Boutier (born 10 November 1993) is a French professional golfer who plays on the Ladies European Tour and the LPGA Tour.
+She has multiple wins on both tours including one major, the 2023 Evian Championship.

 Amateur career

 Boutier won several international amateur events including the 2012 European Ladies Amateur Championship and the 2015 British Ladies Amateur.
 She played college golf at Duke University from 2012 to 2016, winning four events.
-She helped the team to an NCAA Golf Championship in 2014.
+She helped the team to an NCAA Championship in 2014.
 In 2014, she was the Women's Golf Coaches Association (WCGA) Player of the Year and won the Honda Sports Award for golf.
 In her junior year, Boutier began working with Cameron McCormick, a swing coach known for his work with the PGA Tour's Jordan Spieth.

-In late 2014 and early 2015, Boutier was the No. 1 woman in the World Amateur Golf Ranking.
+On 24 December 2014 Boutier became No. 1 woman in the World Amateur Golf Ranking.
+She remained on top until 7 April 2015.
 In September 2014, Boutier finished T-29th at the Evian Championship, an LPGA major in her home country.

 Professional career

 In 2017, Boutier captured two wins on the Symetra Tour (Self Regional Healthcare Foundation Classic and Sioux Falls GreatLIFE Challenge) as well as eight top-10 finishes.
 She became the third member of the 2017 graduating class to exceed $100,000 in a single-season earnings and was the first player from France to earn her LPGA Tour card through the Symetra Tour since 2013.
 After the Symetra Tour season concluded, Boutier played several events on the Ladies European Tour, winning the Sanya Ladies Open.

-In 2018 she played in 25 events on the LPGA Tour and made 16 cuts, earning $319,577 and finishing 61st on the money list.
+In 2018, she played in 25 events on the LPGA Tour and made 16 cuts, earning $319,577 and finishing 61st on the money list.
 She shot a 63 in the third round of the Thornberry Creek LPGA Classic, a career low round.
 She also won the Australian Ladies Classic, an event co-sanctioned by the Ladies European Tour and the ALPG Tour.
 She finished 10th on the Ladies European Tour Order of Merit while playing in only seven events.

 In February 2019, Boutier enjoyed her first LPGA Tour win at the ISPS Handa Vic Open.
 In the final round, Boutier made a critical birdie on the 15th hole and showed "nerves of steel" to claim a two-shot lead and victory in the $1.5 million tournament.
 In doing so, she ended a long drought for French players on the LPGA Tour, becoming the first female pro from France to win since Patricia Meunier-Lebouc in 2003.

 With the LPGA Tour on hold because of coronavirus, Boutier won the Texas Women's Open on 4 June 2020, edging out Texas native Cheyenne Knight.

+In July 2023, Boutier won the Evian Championship, the only major tournament hosted in her home country of France.
+She shot four rounds in the 60s and won by six strokes.
+She jumped 11 places from 15th to 4th on the Women's World Golf Rankings.